OTELLO

 A world on fire...
 Verdi’s dark masterpiece of control, deception and jealousy, entangled with the fracturing of our world – political, social, environmental – in the 21st century.
 An iconoclastic, fast-paced, apocalyptic adaptation, tightly focussed on the dynamics of agony, rage and cruelty that ricochet amongst the 3 main characters.

-Brett has edited Verdi’s work down to focus on the 3 main protagonists, and Fabrizio is rescoring the music for 6 singers and 10 musicians, with the inclusion of African percussion.
-The work is set in a contemporary context in the global south, riven by war, polarisation and ecological collapse.
-Thematically, Bailey is not so much interested in Otello’s racial otherness, as in the vision of tolerance and peace that the cross-cultural relationship between the lovers embodies, and Iago’s machinations to destroy that vision.
+Brett has edited Verdi’s work down to focus on the 3 main protagonists and is rewriting the libretto.
+Fabrizio is rescoring the music for 6 singers and 10 musicians, with the inclusion of African percussion.
+The work is set in a contemporary society in the global south, which is negotiating conflict, intercultural strain and ecological stress.